Can I Get "Pain and Suffering" for "Minor" Car Accident Injuries?

 • the day to day impact of the accident and the injuries on the claimant's life.

 The short answer here is yes.
-It might not always be as easy to establish or prove the extent of your pain and suffering if the accident was seemingly minor (we'll cover the proof aspect later on).
+It might not always be as easy to establish or prove the extent of your pain and suffering if the accident and resulting injuries were seemingly minor (we'll cover the proof aspect later on).
 But beyond categorization of the accident itself, even if your car accident injuries are considered "minor," there will almost always be a "pain and suffering" component of any car accident settlement offer you receive.

-• $1,250 to cover your pain and suffering (may also be referred to as "general damages").
+• $1,750 to cover your pain and suffering (this part may also be referred to as "general damages").

 • What did you experience during the accident, and in the following days, physically and mentally?